ee-uet/UETRV_ESoC/README.md

 [<img src="docs/demo.png" alt="demo" width="600"/>](https://www.youtube.com/watch?v=nsFyD8QpKSA)

 The project demo includes an FPGA based implementation to control a DC motor with encoder feedback.
 The demo project illustrating the motor control configuration is available [here](/examples/motor).
+The FPGA based implementation is available [here](/fpga/).

 ### The Bootloader
 A simple bootloader for SPI flash is implemented and has been integrated in the SoC using preinitialized boot memory (`'.\src\main\scala\memory\bmem.scala'`).
 The bootloader source code and further details are available [here](/bootloader).